 As for pixel response times, they simply blow LCDs out of the water because they can have response times as low as 0.1ms.
 Meanwhile, the fastest TN panels can only go as low as 1ms.

 Now, while OLEDs can outperform LCDs on every front significantly, we are yet to see that happen in practice.
 And while existing OLED displays do have lightning-fast response times, most will agree that refresh rates are much more important, and thus, this round will have to go to LCD for the time being.

 And now, to the big question – does an OLED display present good value?

-As already stated, OLED displays are quite expensive, and will remain so for the foreseeable future.
-More importantly, it’s not just that they are expensive, but they really do present arguable value.
+As already stated, OLED displays are quite expensive and will remain so for the foreseeable future.
+More importantly, it’s not just that they are costly, but they really do present arguable value.
 Their only concrete, tangible advantage is their superior contrast, but everything else would just be splitting hairs.

 With that said, we’ll have to give this round to LCDs.
 A good LCD monitor will be more than capable of matching an OLED one both in terms of visual quality and performance, all the while coming at a fraction of the latter’s price.

 All in all, we don’t recommend getting an OLED monitor or TV just yet.
 As is often the case with (relatively) new technologies, they take time to perfect and to truly break into the market.
 Remember when the first 4K TVs started rolling out and they cost thousands of dollars?
 Now you can get a 4K TV for under $300.
 Not a really good 4K TV, but a 4K TV nonetheless.

 The same will happen with OLED displays in the coming years.
 Manufacturing processes will advance, the technology itself will develop, and the prices will ultimately drop to more affordable triple-digit numbers.

 So, if you’re shopping for a new monitor right now and don’t want to wait for OLEDs to not cost an arm and a leg, check out our guide to the best monitors of 2020.
 Maybe you’ll find something suited to your tastes!